tom-barbereau/tom-barbereau.github.io/content/reads.md

 description: A collection of my favorite reads, in the shape of papers, books or longform articles.
 ---

-A collection of past and currents reads, in the form of books and longform articles.
+A collection of past and currents reads, in the form of books and academic articles.

+## Books

-## General
+### General
 [The Net Delusion](https://www.goodreads.com/en/book/show/10003400) by _Evgeny Morozov_ (2010)
 : The book argues that "by falling for the supposedly democratising nature of the Internet, we may have missed how it also entrenches dictators, threatens dissidents, and makes it harder - not easier - to promote democracy."